cloud-gov/cg-site/_docs/management/production-ready.md

 * You can use [S3 file storage]({{ site.baseurl }}{% link _docs/services/s3.md %}) for caches.

 ### Asset serving
-It's best not to serve static files from cloud.gov directly.
+It's best not to serve static files from Cloud.gov directly.

 #### How
 * You can [store your files in S3]({{ site.baseurl }}{% link _docs/services/s3.md %}) or point CloudFront to an assets folder so you serve your assets with a CDN.